-The Protective Services Department provides escorts for employees and medical students by vehicle.
-Walking escorts are also available.
-An officer will transport in a vehicle or walk with the requesting party to on campus WUMC parking areas and from one building to another to insure their personal safety and from one building to another to insure their personal safety.
+Protective Services provides escorts by vehicle for employees and medical students.
+Walking escorts also are available.
+An officer will accompany the requesting party to on-campus WUMC parking areas or from one building to another to ensure their personal safety.
 Campus personnel should take advantage of the campus shuttle system for routine rides to their campus destinations.
-WUSM offers an Afterhours Neighborhood Shuttle Program from the Medical School campus to various neighborhoods which surround the campus.
-This shuttle service is offered after 5pm, Monday thru Friday.
+WUSM offers an Afterhours Neighborhood Shuttle Program from the Medical School campus to six neighborhoods near the campus.
+This shuttle service is offered after 5 p.m., Monday thru Friday.
 For more information, please visit our shuttle webpage.

 Access control & ID badges

-A department may send a photo of employee to Protective Services or have one taken at time ID badge is picked up.
-The Facilities Integrated Service Center (FISC) is located in the lobby of 4550 Scott Avenue (Olin Residence Hall).
-Hours are Monday through Saturday, 7 am – 7 pm and Sundays, 1 pm to 7pm.
+A department may send a photo of an employee to Protective Services or have one taken at the time the ID badge is picked up at the Facilities Integrated Service Center (FISC).
+The FISC desk is located in the lobby of Olin Hall, 4550 Scott Ave.
+The FISC desk hours are Monday through Saturday, 7 a.m.-7 p.m., and Sundays, 1 p.m.-7 p.m.

-Protective Services and the Faculty Practice Plan (FPP) Departments of WUSM have teamed up to establish a PAD Program for WUSM.
-What is a PAD Program you ask?
-Public Access Defibrillation (PAD) refers to an initiative to place AEDs in public locations so they are available to save lives in the areas where large numbers of people gather, such as auditoriums, lecture halls, cafeterias, etc.
+WUSM Protective Services and the Faculty Practice Plan (FPP) have teamed up to establish a Public Access Defibrillation (PAD) program.
+PAD is an initiative to place AEDs in public locations so they are available to save lives in the areas where large numbers of people gather, such as auditoriums, lecture halls, cafeterias, etc.

-Automated External Defibrillators, or AEDs have made it possible to fight back against sudden cardiac arrest by making defibrillation technology portable, affordable and available to virtually everyone.
-AEDs have demonstrated a documented ability to drastically improve survival rates for cardiac victims.
-WUSM currently has over 150 AEDs placed in 42 buildings throughout campus.
+AEDs have made it possible to respond to sudden cardiac arrest by making defibrillation technology portable, affordable, and available to virtually everyone.
+AEDs have a documented ability to drastically improve survival rates for cardiac victims.
+WUSM currently has more than 150 AEDs placed in 42 buildings throughout the campus.
 Protective Services Officers also have AEDs in all of their patrol vehicles.
-Since inception of the program, Protective Services EMTs have used the AEDs to save the lives of two people when they have suddenly gone into cardiac arrest.
+Since the inception of the PAD program, Protective Services’ EMTs have used the AEDs to save the lives of two people when they suddenly went into cardiac arrest.

 Protective Services personnel maintain these AEDs and perform monthly checks to be sure all are in working condition.